Bomb destroys Kenya police car in refugee camp

 "This kind of act will not deter the police force from performing its duty, of offering security and ensuring our country is protected against any evil characters, bandits or militias from Somalia," Leo Nyongesa, the police commander of North Eastern province, told Reuters.

-Kenya, the region's biggest economy, is the latest country in a string of foreign powers to try and stabilise the Horn of Africa country that has been mired in violence for two decades.
+Kenya, the region's biggest economy, is the latest country in a string of foreign powers to try and stabilize the Horn of Africa country that has been mired in violence for two decades.

 Analysts warn Kenya's incursion risks dragging it into a broader regional conflict.